-An experienced commercial litigator, Amanda MacDonald co-chairs Williams & Connolly’s Securities Litigation and Enforcement practice groups and is a leader in the firm’s investigations practice.
-Amanda has defended Fortune 100 issuers, underwriters, Big 4 accounting firms, and corporate officers in securities litigation, class actions, and investigations and enforcement actions by the Department of Justice and the Securities and Exchange Commission.
+An experienced commercial litigator, Amanda MacDonald serves as co-Chair of Williams & Connolly’s Securities Litigation and Enforcement practice groups, and is a leader in the firm’s investigations practice.
+Amanda has appeared in federal and state appellate and trial courts around the country, representing Fortune 100 issuers, underwriters, Big 4 accounting firms, board committees, special litigation committees, directors and corporate officers in securities litigation, class actions, derivative actions, and investigations and enforcement actions.

-In 2024, Chambers USA recognized Amanda as a Band 2 “Litigation: Securities” specialist in the District of Columbia, describing her as a “well-regarded securities litigator who excels in shareholder derivative actions and securities class actions.”
-Chambers noted that she is “an outstanding writer and strategist,” and is “extremely knowledgeable, effective and a subject matter expert for all things securities.”
-The National Law Journal named Amanda a Litigation “Trailblazer” in 2021 in connection with her defense of an issuer in multi-jurisdictional securities class actions.
-Lawdragon named her among its inaugural "500 Leading Litigators in America" for 2023 and 2024.
+Chambers USA has recognized Amanda as a Band 1 “Litigation: Securities” specialist in the District of Columbia, describing her as a “well-regarded securities litigator who excels in shareholder derivative actions and securities class actions.”
+Chambers notes that she is “an outstanding writer and strategist,” and is “strategic, thorough, responsive and gets excellent results.”
+Chambers further notes she is “extremely knowledgeable, effective and a subject matter expert for all things securities.”
+Benchmark Litigation has named Amanda a Litigation Star since 2025, and she has been named among the “500 Leading Litigators in America” by Lawdragon since 2023.
+Additionally, The National Law Journal named Amanda a Litigation “Trailblazer” in 2021 in connection with her defense of an issuer in multi-jurisdictional securities class actions.

-• Defended CVS Health in multi-jurisdictional securities class actions relating to the company’s announcement of a goodwill impairment, securing and maintaining multiple dismissals with prejudice in state and federal trial and appellate courts.
+• Co-lead counsel on behalf of a major healthcare company in several securities class actions filed in New York and Rhode Island state and federal courts, all relating to the company’s announcement of a goodwill impairment.
+Secured and maintained multiple dismissals with prejudice in state and federal trial and appellate courts.

-• Defended Silver Lake in a putative securities class action relating to its investment in Intelsat, securing a dismissal of the claims.
+• Represented a leading private equity firm in a putative securities class action relating to its investment in a public company, securing dismissal of the claims and affirmance on appeal.

-• Defended Range Resources and several current and former executives in a putative securities class action resulting from a regulatory settlement, securing a dismissal with prejudice.
+• Defended a natural gas company and several current and former executives in a putative securities class action resulting from a regulatory settlement, securing dismissal with prejudice.

-• Defended Medtronic plc and certain former executives in a securities class action alleging a fraudulent scheme relating to clinical trial data and academic publications.
+• Defended a global medical technology company and certain former executives in a securities class action alleging a fraudulent scheme relating to clinical trial data and academic publications.

-• Defended Pfizer Inc. in a securities class action resulting from a stock drop after the announcement of the company’s resolution of certain government investigations.
+• Defended a large pharmaceutical company in a securities class action resulting from a stock drop after the announcement of the company’s resolution of certain government investigations.

 • Defended a senior executive of a global financial institution in connection with criminal, civil, and SEC investigations relating to alleged tax and accounting issues.